DBSCAN Clustering: Density-Based Algorithm for Finding Arbitrary Shapes

 The basic DBSCAN algorithm has time complexity O(n2)O(n^2) in the worst case, where nn is the number of data points.
 This occurs when every point needs to be compared with every other point.
 However, with spatial indexing structures like R-trees or k-d trees, the complexity can be reduced to O(nlogn)O(n \log n) for low-dimensional data.

-DBSCAN requires O(n)O(n) space to store the dataset and maintain the neighborhood information.
+DBSCAN requires O(n)O(n) space to store the dataset and maintain neighborhood information.
 The algorithm doesn't need to store distance matrices or other quadratic space structures, making it memory-efficient compared to some other clustering algorithms.

 Visualizing DBSCAN